![]() |

 Way Home: On the Trail of Steinbeck’s America,”

-an account of his own In some ways, Mr. Barich went on, Steinbeck’s view of America was much darker than he let on in the book.
+so wooden.”
+In some ways, Mr. Barich went on, Steinbeck’s view of America was much darker than he let on in the book.
 “The die was probably cast long before he hit the road,” he said, “and a lot of what he wrote was colored by the fact that he was so ill.
 But I still take seriously a lot of what he said about the country.
 His perceptions were right on the money about the death of localism, the growing homogeneity of America, the trashing of the environment.
 He was prescient about all that.”

 Photo,